lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 ---
 title: A more functional approach to Angular, with Baobab
 lead: Even simpler and more powerful
 template: post.hbt
 date: 2015-03-05
 tags: javascript, angular, functional, state
 ---

 [Last post]() I described a simple way to deal with state in an Angular application.
 I didn't detail the actual `AppStateService` implementation, and was about to do it in a "part 2".
-That's when I came across *Baobab*, a framework-agnostic library that actually implements the idea of a centralized State.
-In this post I'll recap a little bit on why the concept of a centralized State is important, I'll present the Baobab library, and I'll describe an adaptation of the last post's sample app that uses it.
+That's when I came across *Baobab*, a framework-agnostic library that actually implements the idea of a centralized state.
+In this post I'll recap a little bit on why the concept of a centralized state is important, then I'll present the Baobab library, and finally I'll describe an adaptation of the last post's sample app that uses it.

-## Why a central state is important?
+## Why is having a central state important?

 A *state* can be thought of a "picture", or the "value", of something in a certain point in time.
-I'll call *central state* the value of your whole application in a certain point in time.
+I'll call *central state* the value of your *whole application* in a certain point in time.
 So, as your application changes in time, every little part of that change will be stored in this central place.

 BUT WHY

 ## Presenting Baobab

-In Baobab, the central state is created by passing a regular object to Baobab constructor:
+In Baobab, the central state is created by passing a regular object to the constructor:

 ```javascript
 // if using node or browserify: